 Ironstone can be very expensive and frankly, lots of times, hard to find.
 I have a few pieces of Ironstone in my home but have always wanted is a small pitcher.
 I have looked high and low and have only come across one in the last few years and it was too pricey for me.
 So… the search continued.

 I picked up this glass pitcher last year at the dump reuse building and instantly loved its shape and size.
 It occurred to me when I found it that I wished it were Ironstone as it looked exactly like what I had been searching for.

 With the pitcher being glass and having no plans to use it as anything more than a decorative piece, I decided it was time to try faking the Ironstone look with paint.

 Before I did though, I grabbed a couple more pieces (again for free) that were the perfect shapes for an Ironstone makeover.

 It was so easy to get the mismatched pieces looking like Ironstone I really couldn’t believe it.
-I gave each one a few very light coats (waiting for it to dry in-between each one) of Zinzer spray primer.
+After each piece was thoroughly washed and dried, I gave each one a few very light coats (waiting for it to dry in-between each one) of Zinzer spray primer.
 The primer was key in getting the look and covering up the colours of the pieces.
-After the primer, I added several light coats of glossy white spray paint.
+After the primer, I added several light coats of white spray paint.
 That was it!
 Seriously, it was that easy.